 Jun is more of an example of Uncertain Doom within the context of the game, as no body is seen and no mention of him is made after his departure.
-However, Jun was later revealed to have survived Reach in the "Halo: Initiation" comic, where he was involved with recruitment and training for the Spartan IV Program.
+However, Jun was later revealed to have survived Reach in the "Halo: Initiation" comic, where he was involved with recruitment and training for the SPARTAN-IV Program.

 Another notable example is be Cid from Final Fantasy VI in the World of Ruin.
 After seeing the world blown apart with people dying left and right, You as Celes wind up alone on a small island with the old man who is at the time very ill.
-You needs to catch fish to help nurse him back to health.
-However, if you happen to not feed healthy fish, old man Cid doesn't make it.
+You need to catch fish to help nurse him back to health.
+However, if you happen to not feed him healthy fish, old man Cid doesn't make it.

 It should be mentioned that Celes tries to commit suicide by jumping off a cliff if Cid dies, but survives and then sees a bird with what appears to be Locke's bandanna tied around it giving her the strength to carry on before finding a letter from Cid telling her about the raft.
 Many people kill off Cid on purpose because this version is much more moving.